twoBirds/twobirds-core/README.md

 twoBirds allows building nested structures of tB instances of repository classes that all look the same codewise, but add up to complex functionality.

-All instances of these classes are stored in DOM nodes or other tB instances / other objects.
+All instances of these classes are stored in DOM nodes or other tB instances / other objects and vars of course.

-twoBirds has a selector ot its own ( tb.dom() ), but can work with any selector lib that returns array-like objects.

-Comparision:
+### Comparision
 twoBirds can be compared to Flight, Polymer, React, ember and backboneJS.

 Unlike these frameworks twoBirds ...